stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 * When Grafana is installed, you can open the Grafana dashboard for your applications from the applications dashboard to monitor your applications.
 * Add and edit channels, subscriptions, placement rules, and applications from different views and pages.

   **Note:** The application dashboard shows only the application resources that use the new custom resource definitions.
-Application resources that are based on the definitions that were used for previous versions of {{site.data.keyword.mcm_notm}} are not displayed.
-You can migrate your older style application resources to use the new definitions and have your resources display in the {{site.data.keyword.gui_short}}.
+Application resources that are based on the definitions that were used for previous versions of Red Hat Advanced Cluster Management for Kubernetes are not displayed.
+You can migrate your older style application resources to use the new definitions and have your resources display in the console.

 For more information, see [Managing applications with the console](managing_apps_console.md).